What you need to know

 Face coverings required

 Valley Metro is requiring all riders to wear face coverings on all public transit services: bus, light rail, paratransit, Dial-a-Ride and vanpools.
-This includes on-board vehicles and at stops, stations and transit centers.
 You must wear your face covering during your entire trip on any Valley Metro vehicle.

 Face coverings are now required by federal law.
 Until September 13, the CDC is requiring all transit travelers wear a face covering on board.
 Under the federal law, no mask, no ride and riders can be denied service for not wearing their face covering.
 While on board if a rider removes their face covering and refuses to put it back on, they can be told to get off at the next stop.
 For more information on the face covering order from the CDC visit cdc.gov/coronavirus/2019-ncov/travelers/face-masks-public-transportation.html.